lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/4_Lesson_4/index.md

 Number sequences produced by this method will always start at zero and end at a number that is **one less than the modulus**.
 Therefor, you'll want to use a modulus that is one number greater than the position location you want your shape to reach.
 For example, if you want a shape to move between X location 0 and X location 415, you'll need to use a modulus of 416.
 {{% /notice %}}

 The embedded code below shows this process in action.
 Notice how we are reassigning the value inside of the **rectX** variable to be the result of **frameCount** mod 300.
 This produces a repeating pattern between 0 and 299 (one less than the modulus).
-The rest of the code draws a new purple square at each new updated position, traveling to position 299 on the X axis before teleporting back to 0.
+The rest of the code draws a new purple square at each new updated position, traveling to position 299 on the X axis before being teleported back to 0.

 {{% codepen 400 mKmxPR%}}